 What are the relationships between poetry and astronomy?
 Both are very ancient, from the dawn of the civilization, and seem to be very different.
 Astronomy is very scientific while poetry is about expressing feelings.
 Harvard university hosts a series of art lectures every summer.
 In 1967, Jorge Luis Borges was invited to give 6 lectures.
-The lectures were later forgotten for a long time, but eventually they were found and published in an audio book and as a regular book whose name is "This craft of verse".
+The lectures were later forgotten for a long time, but eventually they were found and published in an audio book

 The citation which is related to our topic appears at the beginning of the book:

-"Whenever I have dipped into books of aesthetics, I have had an uncomfortable feeling that I was reading the works of astronomers who never looked at the stars."
+Borges might have referred to this cartoon, showing 3 astronomers debate which one of them looks the least at the skies."Whenever I have dipped into books of aesthetics, I have had an uncomfortable feeling that I was reading the works of astronomers who never looked at the stars."

 The physician Richard Feynman however has a very different attitude: